progit/progit/en/02-git-basics/01-chapter2.markdown

 	b0ad11e - pull: allow "git pull origin $something:$cur

 Of the nearly 20,000 commits in the Git source code history, this command shows the 6 that match those criteria.

+When using `git log` without specifying time,

+	git log --after=2008-10-01 --before=2008-11-01

+then it defaults to using the time at the instant the command is executed.
+For example when the above command is executed at time 09:00:00, then the result is equivalent to doing:

+	git log --after="2008-10-01 09:00:00" --before="2008-11-01 09:00:00"

 ### Using a GUI to Visualize History ###